stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/Exercises_LTI_ODE_impulsive_load/Collected_Exercises_LTI_ODE_Impulsive.md

 ### Rao
 p.382 "4.5.1 Response to an Impulse"
-p.384 EXAMPLE 4.7 "Response of a Structure Under Impact" p.385 EXAMPLE 4.8 Response of a Structure Under Double Impact p.407  EXAMPLE 4.9 Unit Impulse Response of a First-Order System p.409  EXAMPLE 4.21 Unit Impulse Response of a Second-Order System p.437 EXAMPLE 4.33 Impulse Response of a Structure p.511 EXAMPLE 5.12 Response Under Impulse Using Laplace Transform Method
+p.384 EXAMPLE 4.7 "Response of a Structure Under Impact" p.385 EXAMPLE 4.8 "Response of a Structure Under Double Impact" p.407 EXAMPLE 4.9 "Unit Impulse Response of a First-Order System" p.409 EXAMPLE 4.21 "Unit Impulse Response of a Second-Order System" p.437 EXAMPLE 4.33 "Impulse Response of a Structure" p.511 EXAMPLE 5.12 "Response Under Impulse Using Laplace Transform Method"

 ### Schiff
 p.87 Exercises 2.5 1-7